Matthieu-Arn/BookwormBurrow/README.md

 ## Credits

 ### Content
+  - Book profiles (synopsis and analysis) as well as author biographies were created using *ChatGPT*, and only edited by the project's author where required

 ### Code
   - Project structure and architecture adapted or inspired from several walkthrough projects as provided by the *Code Institute*'s LMS